-Uses of Amies transport medium
+Uses of Amies Transport Medium

 - Sputum: Transfer a purulent part of the sputum to a cotton-wool swab, and insert it in a container of Amies transport medium.
-Amies medium ensures the survival of pathogens such as S.pneumoniae and H. influenzae and also avoid the overgrowth of fast-multiplying commensals.
+Amies medium ensures the survival of pathogens such as S.pneumoniae and H. influenzae and also avoids the overgrowth of fast-multiplying commensals.

 - Pus: Collect the pus specimen using a sterile cotton-wool swab.
 When pus is not discharged, use a sterile cotton swab to collect a sample from the infected site.
 Insert it in a container of Amies transport medium, breaking off the swab stick to allow the bottle top to be replaced tightly.

-- Nasopharyngeal specimen: To identify carriers of N.meningitidis, a nasopharyngeal swab specimen is collected and transported to the laboratory in Amies or Staurt’s medium or plated directly onto medium and transported in a CO2 containing the system.
+- Nasopharyngeal specimen: To identify carriers of N.meningitidis, a nasopharyngeal swab specimen is collected and transported to the laboratory in Amies or Stuart’s medium or plated directly onto medium and transported in a CO2 containing the system.
 Amies medium is also used in suspected Bordetella pertussis and Corynebacterium diphtheriae cases.